karthikvt26/nextjs-postgres-graphql/README.md

   export default withData(config)
   ```

-- Wrap your page component with `Query` component from `react-apollo` so that appropriate data can be fetched while it is SSRed
+- Wrap your page component with `Query` component from `react-apollo` so that appropriate data can be fetched while the page is SSRed
     - GraphQL query

       ```js